The directive must align with international guidelines

 (This text was updated on 6 December 2022.)

-In February 2022, the EU Commission presented a long awaited proposal for a directive on corporate sustainability due diligence (CSDD).
-The proposal sets out a corporate due diligence duty to identify, prevent, bring to an end, mitigate and account for adverse human rights and environmental impacts in the company’s own operations and in its value chains.
+In February 2022, the EU Commission presented a long awaited proposal for a directive on corporate sustainability due diligence (CSDDD).
+The proposal sets out a corporate due diligence duty to identify, prevent, bring to an end, mitigate and account for adverse human rights and environmental impacts in the companies’ value chains.
 If it receives a favourable vote, EU member states will have to transpose the directive into national law.
 A strong directive would be a historic step forward to end corporate abuse of people and the planet.

 How the directive is negotiated